yanana/scala-style/scaladoc/index.rst

 Scaladoc
 ========

-It is important to provide documentation for all packages, classes, traits, and methods and other members.
+It is important to provide documentation for all packages, classes, traits, methods, and other members.
 Scaladoc generally follows the conventions of Javadoc, however there are many additional features to make writing scaladoc simpler.

+In general, you want to worry more about substance and writing style than in formatting.
+Scaladocs need to be useful to new users of the code as well as experienced users.
+Achieving this is very simple: increase the level of detail and explanation as you write, starting from a terse summary (useful for experienced users as reference), while providing deeper examples in the detailed sections (which can be ignored by experienced users, but can be invaluable for newcomers).

 The general format for a scaladoc comment should be as follows::